bkaradzic/GENie/scripting-reference.md

 FloatStrict : Improve floating point consistency at the expense of performance.

 Managed : Enable Managed C++ (.NET).

-MinimalRebuild : Enable Visual Studio's [minimal rebuild feature][15].
-This will also disable multiprocessor compilation.

 MFC : Enable support for Microsoft Foundation Classes.